 Just in case the title wasn’t clear enough for the United Nations (UN), we’ll say it again!
-The Coastal Gaslink pipeline project, an underground transmission line that will connect natural gas plays in northeastern B.C. with LNG Canada in Kitimat on the west coast, has the support of all 20 First Nations communities along its route.
+The Coastal Gaslink project, an underground transmission pipeline that will connect natural gas plays in northeastern B.C. with LNG Canada in Kitimat on the west coast, has the support of all 20 First Nations communities along its route.

 We bring this up in light of recent events where a UN committee working to end racism has urged Canada to stop the construction of Coastal GasLink (CGL), Trans Mountain Expansion and Site C Dam.
 It is concerned that a few impacted Indigenous communities have not granted free, prior and informed consent for the projects to move ahead.